Roundup Lawsuit Attorneys

 Bayer acquired Monsanto in June 2018 for $63 billion.
 Today, Roundup is one of the flagship products, accounting for a significant amount of its profits.
 While the acquisition is complete and Bayer has dropped the Monsanto name in some regions, Monsanto will continue to operate as a separate legal entity in some countries.

 Why Is Roundup Dangerous?

 The active herbicide in Roundup is glyphosate, which has been linked to cancer in humans.
 This product is used by gardeners, agricultural workers, farmers, maintenance workers, and more.
 Monsanto has continually denied any health risks from exposure, including that Roundup causes cancer.
 Monsanto went so far as to run ads indicating that Roundup is safer than table salt.
-However, studies have shown that repeated glyphosate exposure can cause life-threatening medical problems, including non-Hodgkin’s lymphoma.
+However, studies have shown that repeated or high levels of glyphosate exposure can cause life-threatening medical problems, including non-Hodgkin’s lymphoma.

 Glyphosate is commonly found in herbicides because it will target certain enzymes in weeds to kill them without any risk to other plants.
 Those who use Roundup regularly, like landscapers or farmers, are exposed to higher levels of glyphosate.
 Exposure is not limited to breathing in the product while spraying crops either.
 Studies have shown detectable levels of glyphosate in a variety of popular food products.